racket/swindle/readme.txt

 This is the Swindle Reference Manual.

-Swindle is a collection of modules that extend PLT Scheme with many additional features.
+Swindle is a collection of modules that extend Racket with many additional features.
 The main feature which started this project is a CLOS-like object system based on Tiny-CLOS from Xerox, but there is a lot more -- see the feature list below for a rough picture.
-Swindle is now part of PLT Scheme.
+Swindle is now part of the main Racket distribution.

 ====< Feature List >====================================================